My Must-Have At Home Gym Equipment

 An exercise mat is something you will get a lot of use out of!
 It can provide comfort when you are doing floor-based exercises, or stretching.

 An exercise mat can make your recovery sessions more comfortable.
 It can also provide a non-slip surface so you can complete exercises safely.

-If your workout includes jumping (and my BBG workouts do!), then a thicker exercise mat along with correct technique may reduce the impact on your joints.
+If your workout includes jumping (which most of my workouts do!), then a thicker exercise mat along with correct technique may reduce the impact on your joints.

 When buying an exercise mat, consider how you are going to use it.
 A yoga mat is usually very thin, but it’s easily portable.

 A pilates mat or an exercise mat is generally much thicker.
 This means it’s a lot more comfortable for ab exercises and stretching.

 An exercise mat can also provide cushioning if you are using weights indoors.
 When you aren’t using it, the mat can be rolled up and stored out of the way.